The club is to be known as ‘The Flying Tin Cans’.

 A Chairman will be appointed from the existing members of the Board of Directors (BoD).

-Nominations for the position of the above, shall be made by the group as a whole and the elected members shall hold a term of office for 2 years; members shall be eligible for re-election.
+Nominations for the position of the above, shall be made by the club as a whole and the elected members shall hold a term of office for 2 years; members shall be eligible for re-election.

 8. DUTIES OF THE BOARD OF DIRECTORS